Formulaically Anticipated Quandaries…

 - Sailing out of Fort Lauderdale, Florida again

 - Returning to Half Moon Cay, Holland America’s pristine beach island

-What can you tell me about the Oosterdam?
+What can you tell me about the Nieuw Amsterdam?

-It’s the ship we sailed last year, and is the sister ship of the Westerdam, which we sailed in 2012 and 2017.
-Fun Facts about the ms Oosterdam:
+It’s the slightly bigger sister of the Oosterdam, which we sailed in 2018 and 2019.
+Fun Facts about the ms Nieuw Amsterdam:

 - It’s in the ideal size range, with enough spaces to make things interesting, but not so large that it’s overwhelming.

 - Lots of room for gaming and gathering.